punkave/nansen/README.md

 # Nansen

 Nansen is a node.js module for processing APIs.
-This is the proposed configuration file spec.

 - [Configuration](#config)
 - [Request Model](#request)